schraj/Simple-Unet-2/README.md

-# Presentation Summary
-An overview of image segmentation using an example dataset from medical radiology.
-Agenda:
-- implementation, which is a pytorch-based U-Net model architecture
-- tuning procedure and decisions made along the way to improve performance.
-- deployment and inference

 # 1. Overview
 This repository is an exercise in image segmentation using lung images as the dataset.

 Medical Image Segmentation is the process of automatic detection of boundaries within images.
-In this exercise, I train a convolutional neural network with [U-Net](https://arxiv.org/abs/1505.04597) architecture.
+In this exercise, I train a neural network with [U-Net](https://arxiv.org/abs/1505.04597) architecture.

 Uses:
 - Identifying Regions of Interest: Medical image segmentation is used to distinguish and isolate specific regions or structures within medical images, such as organs, tissues, or tumors.